 Students of this program establish an independent research agenda, develop the ability to contribute to the scholarly literature, and form a connection to policy evaluation.
 Graduates of this program work in a variety of state policy, research, and teaching positions within state education agencies and postsecondary institutions throughout the United States and abroad.

-Additional information about the On-campus Ph.D. program can be obtained by contacting the Program Coordinator, Linda Eldridge.
+Additional information about the On-campus Ph.D. program can be obtained by contacting Dr. Linda Eldridge.